bokeh/bokeh/docs/bokeh/source/docs/dev_guide.rst

 To report a security vulnerability, please use the `Tidelift security contact`_.
 Tidelift will coordinate the fix and disclosure.

-.. _contributor_guide_spread_the_word:

-Spread the word
-^^^^^^^^^^^^^^^

-Finally, as an open source project, Bokeh relies on word-of-mouth to reach new users.
-If you enjoy using Bokeh or are already contributing to Bokeh, please tell your friends and the people you work with about Bokeh.

-Bokeh is also on `Twitter`_ and `LinkedIn`_.
-Please follow those accounts for updates and news about Bokeh.
-And we always appreciate it if you tag Bokeh's accounts when you talk about anything that you made with Bokeh!

 .. _Code of Conduct: https://github.com/bokeh/bokeh/blob/main/docs/CODE_OF_CONDUCT.md